antublue/test-engine/README.md

 - Make changes on your branch
 - Build and test your changes
 - Open a pull request, tagging `@antublue` for review
+- [Developer Certificate of Origin](https://github.com/apps/dco) is required for all contributions

 # Getting Help